SibylLab/Program-Wars/src/markdown/howToPlay.md

 4. Opponent can remove the effect by playing Scan or Antivirus card.

 **Relation to cyberattack:** Spyware is a malware used to gather information and send that information to another party without the host’s consent
-To find out more about Spyware you can go to: here.
+To find out more about Spyware you can go to <a href="https://www.managedsolution.com/4-common-types-of-spyware-and-how-to-detect-them/" target="_blank">here</a>.
 <br>

 - Trojan: